betaflight/betaflight/docs/development/CodingStyle.md

 … declarations …
 #endif
 ```
-In the module .c file, and in the test file but nowhere else, put "#define MODULENAME_INTERNALS_" just before including the .h file.
+In the module .c file, and in the test file but nowhere else, put `#define MODULENAME_INTERNALS_` just before including the .h file.

+Note: You can get the same effect by putting the internals in a separate .h file.

 ##Implementation
 Keep functions short and distinctive.